solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ### Task 1: Use new VACUUM options to improve VACUUM performance

 The PostgreSQL `VACUUM` command is used to garbage-collect and analyze databases.
 It works by removing `dead` tuples left over by large changes to a database (such as frequently updated tables).
-By removing the gaps between the data, you can speed up the performance of specific operations and increase your disk space.
+By removing the gaps between the data, performance of specific operations will increase and available disk space should go up.

 Once of the new features to `VACUUM` in Postgres 16 is the ability to update the cost limit on the fly.
 This will allow people that run large production databases that may be running out of disk space a bit too quickly; which if to occur, would likely take down the production system. to get VACUUM to execute faster.
 During a `VACUUM` is could be that it is not running as fast as it needs to because of the cost limit.

-By allowing the change during the operation, you can speed up the `VACUUM` operation without restarting it.
+By allowing the change during the operation, the `VACUUM` operation can be sped up without restarting it.

 These server parameters are called `vacuum_cost*` or `auto_vacuum_vacuum_cost*`.
 The default for the `vacuum_cost_limit` is `200` and `auto_vacuum_vacuum_cost` is `-1` which indicates to use the default vacuum cost limit.